nambrot/blockchain-in-js/README.md

 # Wait, there is more

 JK, there isn't as of yet.
 I might add merkle trees and segwit in the future, but for now, I hope this gives you a good overview of how blockchains such as Bitcoin work.

+## To run

+This project is based upon `create-react-app` so a simple `yarn start` will pretty much start everything.
+You'll only need to start a simple `socket.io` server with `node src/server.js`.
+You can also run it with `docker-compose` if you prefer.
+Or find the most recent version running on [blockchain.nambrot.com](https://blockchain.nambrot.com)